 Are you looking for tips for traveling without breaking the bank?
 Being financially independent also means being free to travel anytime you want.
 Travel must not impact your cash flow, at least, not too much.
 Here are some tips to achieve that.

 Do your research

 Start planning far in advance.
 Prepare a spreadsheet with all the expenses (hotels, transportation, meals, etc.) and see how much the holiday will cost you.
 When you have a good idea of the cost, it is easy to come up with a plan on how to cover those costs.
 Our favorite way of doing it is to divide the expenses by the number of months we have before we have to pay the full amount and start saving that every month.
 Sometimes you have to prepay for some items, make sure to include those in the spreadsheet and mark them paid as you go.

 In many areas of the world, you have a high season, low season, and shoulder season in between.
 For example, in Europe, the shoulder season is March/April and October/November.
+And, you can get cheap Caribbean vacations in the fall.
 Traveling during shoulder season the weather isn’t too bad, hotels and flights are cheaper so it won’t break the bank.
 Also, cities are not too crowded with tourists, and usually, the lines to get into museums or attractions are way shorter.

 Book at the last minute